ALiwoto/KaizokuRobot/@Kaizoku Listing.md

 ## ♙ The Archivists • 04 • Dragonia
 /newpost Dragonia features a search bot that takes your query and searches Archivists, reverting you back with a telegraphed list of results, links and size of all the results.

+*Join Condition:* You must be a member of @TheArchivists

 *Type:* #SFW #English #Group #Private #Bots
 [📓 Rules](buttonurl://t.me/SaitamaRobot?start=-1001345331733)
 [📶](buttonurl://t.me/Kaizoku/158:same)